Surface Book 2

-The Surface Book 2 is the second generation of the Surface Book, part of the Microsoft Surface line of personal computers.
-It is a 2-in-1 PC which can be used like a conventional laptop, or the screen can be detached and used separately as a tablet, with touch and stylus input.
-In addition to the 13.5-inch screen available in the original Surface Book introduced two years before, it is also available in a 15-inch screen model.
-It was released in November 2017, and replaced in Microsoft's product line by the Surface Book 3 in May 2020.
+The Surface Book 2 is a 2-in-1 convertible laptop developed by Microsoft as part of its Surface line of personal computers.
+Released on November 16, 2017, it improved upon its predecessor, the original Surface Book, with enhanced performance, expanded hardware options, and introduction of a larger 15-inch model alongside the original 13.5-inch.
+In addition to functioning as a traditional laptop, the Surface Book's detachable touchscreen display allows it to be used as a standalone tablet or reattached in reverse for a convertible "Studio" mode.
+The device supports full touch and stylus input.
+The Surface Book 2 was succeeded by the third-generation Surface Book 3 in May 2020, and Microsoft officially ended firmware and driver updates on May 30, 2023, marking the end of official support.

 Features

 Hardware

 The Surface Book 2 features a full-body magnesium alloy construction.
 The device comes in two distinct portions: a tablet that contains the CPU, storage, wireless connectivity and touchscreen, and a hardware keyboard base that contains a high-performance mobile GPU, supported by its own active cooling system.

 The device contains two USB 3.0 Gen-1 ports, a USB-C port, 3.5 mm headphone jack, full-sized SD card slot, and two Surface Connect ports (one of which is always occupied by the keyboard base for communication between the two hardware portions, unless the tablet is detached from the base).
 The front-facing camera contains an infrared sensor that supports login using Windows Hello.

 From a hardware perspective, this device marks Microsoft's first time to provide USB-C natively in any Surface device, also supporting USB-C Power Delivery.
 It was the only Surface computer equipped with USB-C until Microsoft's introduction of the Surface Go, in August 2018.